Tatsue-ji, Buddhist pilgrimage temple in Komatsushima, Japan

 This temple holds significance within the Shingon Buddhist tradition and serves pilgrims traveling the 88-temple circuit across Shikoku island.
 Visitors can observe ongoing devotional practices centered on Jizō, a protective figure especially revered by those seeking blessings for safe journeys and children.

-A nearby stone bridge called Shirasagi-bashi features a local legend about a white heron that blocks the path of those with impure intentions.
-This story remains rooted in the region's folklore and adds cultural depth to a visit.
+A stone bridge near the temple called Shirasagi-bashi is tied to a local legend in which a white heron blocks the path of those with impure intentions.
+This story has been passed down through the region for generations and is still told to visitors today.

 The community of curious travelers